 Greetings Best Community Members in the Galaxy!

-Once again, it's time to pick the winners of the last project competition, the Electromagnetism competition.
-By volunteering to judge you help ensure that the winners of Electromagnetism reflect the diversity of thought and opinion that makes this the best online community for engineers in the galaxy!
+Once again its time to pick the winners of the last project competition, the Hardware Hacking competition.
+By volunteering to judge you help ensure that the winners of Hardware Hacking reflect the diversity of thought and opinion that makes this the best online community for engineers in the galaxy!

-3 First Place winners will receive a $100 shopping cart.
+- 3 First Place Winners Win a $100 Shopping Cart!

 Those of you that have volunteered to judge in the past, you know the drill.
 Comment below to let me know or message me directly at tariq.ahmad.